African Leadership Academy: Original Ideas for Development

-A4Ge All For Girls Empowerment – A community service project that seeks to equip young girls with 21st century skills to allow them develop into young, vibrant women.

-Supervised trips

-Students explore the local community, Africa, and the world, by participating in an excursion program.
-Outdoors enthusiasts participate in weekend hiking trips in the Drakensberg mountains and longer excursions during holiday periods, while scientists may apply to attend the American Association for the Advancement of Science conference in the United States.

 Global Scholars Program

 Global Scholars Program is a three-week, global leadership summer program for teens aged 13–19.
-Students from other countries around the world get the chance to come to ALA and they learn more about the continent as well as skills related to leadership and entrepreneurship.
+Students from other countries around the world get the chance to come to ALA, and they learn more about the continent as well as skills related to leadership and entrepreneurship.

 Catalyst Term

 A study abroad experience for secondary students from around the world to develop as social innovators.
-Students can choose to take a trimester or a full year at ALA where they can take the core subjects and engage in deferent activities on campus.
+Students can choose to take a trimester or a full year at ALA, where they can take the core subjects and engage in different activities on campus.

 Model African Union

 MAU is a four-day conference where participants from secondary schools around the world debate and discuss some of the most complicated issues on the continent.
 Participants also attend presentations by African Union officials and foreign policy experts.

-Anzisha Prize

-The Anzisha Prize seeks to award young entrepreneurs who have developed and implemented innovative solutions to social challenges or started successful businesses within their communities.
-15 finalists from across Africa win a spot in a lifelong fellowship what will help to accelerate their path to entrepreneurship success.
-The first step in this journey is that they win an all-expenses paid trip to South Africa to be a part of a ten day long entrepreneurship workshop and conference at the African Leadership Academy campus on the outskirts of Johannesburg.
-The grand prize winners, selected from these finalists, will share prizes worth US$100,000.
-The fellowship continues thereafter, offering them business consulting services to unlock growth potential in their venture, connecting them to a global network of leaders, providing access to global speaking opportunities, and supporting their professional development.

-In addition to the $100 000 competition, the Anzisha Prize seeks to fundamentally and significantly increase the number of job generative entrepreneurs in Africa.
-They believe that a key to doing so is to test, implement and then share models for identifying, training and connecting high potential, very young entrepreneurs (15 to 22 year olds) so that many more organisations have better collective success in creating a pipeline entrepreneurs with the capabilities for scale.

-The Anzisha strategy has three pillars: